h1ddenpr0cess20/ollamarama-matrix/README.md

 **.model _reset_**
     Reset to default model (admin only)

+**.temperature**
+    Set temperature value between 0 and 1.
+To reset to default, type reset instead of a number. (bot owner only)

+**.top_p**
+    Set top_p value between 0 and 1.
+To reset to default, type reset instead of a number. (bot owner only)

+**.repeat_penalty**
+    Set repeat_penalty between 0 and 2.
+To reset to default, type reset instead of a number. (bot owner only)

 **.clear**
-    Resets all bot history and sets default model (admin only)
+    Resets all bot history and sets default model (bot owner only)

 **.auth _user_**
     Add user to admins (bot owner only)